kizniche/Mycodo/docs/API.md

 **refresh_daemon_conditional_settings**\ (*unique_id*)

-Refresh the Conditional Controller settings of a running Conditional Controller.
+Refresh the settings of a running Conditional Function.

 Parameters: